Multilabel Prototype Generation for Data Reduction in k-Nearest Neighbour classification: Results

 A first remark that may be observed is that the proposed methods fill a region in the space of possible solutions not previously occupied by existing multilabel PG methods.
 This is because some of the proposals (MChen, MRSP1, and MRSP2) allow selecting the size of the reduced set through a parameter.
 Note that, while this may be considered a drawback, such a feature allows prioritising either the reduction rate or classification performance depending on the particular application considered.

 It can be also checked that, for all cases, MChen achieves the highest reduction rates, even when other parameter-based multilabel PG proposals consider the same $m$ value.
-This is somehow expected since, during the prototype merging stage, MChen only retrieves a single prototype for each region while MRSP1 and MRSP2 obtain a prototype per labelset in those subsets, hence inherently increasing the size of the $R_{ml}$ resulting set.
+The main reason for such an effect is that, for a given $m$ reduction setting, the MChen performs a rather aggressive reduction---especially with low $m$ values---as it only retrieves a single prototype per region.
+On the contrary, the merging procedure for both MRSP1 and MRSP2 softens the single-prototype policy by the MChen proposal to compute an instance per existing labelset in the partitions, hence increasing the size of the $R_{ml}$ resulting set.
+Regarding the MRSP3 method, the fact that the resulting set size may be deemed as medium-to-high (a $66.88\%$ of the size of the ALL case) is due to the region-based homogeneity requirement of the space partitioning phase; in this sense, a more relaxed criterion (\textit{e.g.}, allowing only partial label matches) should result in sharper reduction rates.

+In all cases, since the PG process is applied before the classification stage, the resulting set sizes are the same for all scenarios, being the differences in performance only due to the particular capabilities of the classification scheme.
+It can be observed that LP-$k$NN may be deemed as the least competitive alternative since, for the same reduction scheme, HL figures tend to be higher than the other alternatives.
+Oppositely, BR$k$NN and ML-$k$NN show similar performance results since the HL figures do not remarkably differ among them.
+Such performance disparities among the classifiers are most likely due to the restrictiveness of the LP-$k$NN classifier that, in contrast to the BR$k$NN and ML-$k$NN methods, is not able to infer labelsets not seen during the training stage.